Deploying the agent in an outside Kubernetes or Red Hat OpenShift cluster

 Before you begin

-• Install the latest release of the version 3 Helm CLI on your local machine.
+• Install the latest release of the Helm CLI on your local machine.
+Helm version 3.6 or later is required.

 Helm is a Kubernetes package manager that uses Helm charts to define, install, and upgrade complex Kubernetes apps in your cluster.
 Helm charts package the specifications to generate YAML files for Kubernetes resources that build your app.
-These Kubernetes resources are automatically applied in your cluster and assigned a version by Helm.
+These Kubernetes resources are automatically applied in your cluster and assigned to a version by Helm.
 You can also use Helm to specify and package your own app and let Helm generate the YAML files for your Kubernetes resources.

-• Verify the ibm-observe namespace is available in your cluster.
+• Verify that the ibm-observe namespace is available in your cluster.
 The agent is deployed in this namespace.

-Deploy an agent
+Deploying an agent

-1. Add Sysdig as a repository for Helm charts on your local machine:
+1. Add Sysdig as a repository for Helm charts on your local machine.

 helm repo add sysdig https://charts.sysdig.com